-Each cancer has a different combination of mutations in its DNA, and this is what makes a tumour unique.
+Each cancer has a different combination of mutations in its DNA.
+This is what makes a tumour unique.

-The molecular tumour profiling establish, what we could call, a fingerprinting of each cancer.
+Biomarker testing help to establish, what we could call, the fingerprinting of a cancer.

 There are several types of DNA mutations: single nucleotide variant (SNV), deletion or insertion of DNA nucleotides (indel), fusion of two DNA fragments to create an oncogene, and the amplification (copy/paste) of a same fragment of DNA (CNV).
-All these mutations can be detected by OncoDNA solutions.
+All these mutations can be detected by OncoDNA biomarker tests.

 In addition to DNA mutations, a tumour may also show many surface proteins that could help identify the best therapy.
-OncoDNA is a pioneer in analysing not only the DNA of the tumour but also the proteins.
-OncoDNA identify these proteins using a technique of tumour cell staining called (called immunohistochemistry)
+OncoDNA is a pioneer in analysing not only the DNA of the tumour but also its proteins.
+OncoDNA is able to identify these proteins using a technique of tumour cell staining called "immunohistochemistry".

 Targeted therapies have become key in precision medicine.
-Their goal is to halt tumour progression by inhibiting the activity of specific targets related to tumor progression:
+Many are currently under development.
+Their goal is to halt tumour progression by inhibiting the activity of specific targets related to tumour progression.

 (1) Extracellular growth factors that promote the formation of new blood vessels (a process called angiogenesis).
 These blood vessels supply the cancer cells with oxygen and nutrients and are therefore crucial for tumour enlargement and invasion of new tissues.